djredflame/heart_project/docs/architecture.md

 ### **3. User Inputs**

-- Buttons (connected to digital pins):
+- Buttons (connected to the GPIOs of the Raspberry Pi Pico 2W):
   - **Next:** Navigate to the next menu item.
   - **Previous:** Navigate to the previous menu item.
   - **Select:** Enter a submenu or select an option.